 Nightmare Fuel: Fallen London

-Fallen London is a Twitter-powered, largely text based game with clever storylines and and interesting steampunk-ish atmosphere.
-Some of the descriptions, however, are pure Nightmare Fuel.
+is a largely text based web game with clever storylines and and interesting steampunk-ish atmosphere.
+Some of the descriptions, however, are pure Nightmare Fuel

 Freedom from laws and tyrants.
 All laws and tyrants, without exception.
 This place is exceptionally dangerous.
 You may be permanently changed.